Frequently Asked Questions

 This data can be extremely powerful and can be used in a variety of ways; for example you could generate an email list segment to target particular customers, or create a custom audience from the list to target selected customers via paid search/social advertising.

-The full customer CSV export is generated automatically with your ecommerce report for accounts on the following plans:
+The full customer CSV export is generated automatically with your ecommerce report for accounts on all paid account plans.

 The customer CSV file we generate contains the following columns: